There’s never a bad time to visit Europe but when is the best time to visit Greece?

 One of the main attractions in winter is that is uncrowded and quiet.
 It’s a great time to explore the many museums and take in much of the history.

-On the islands, most of the hotels, shops, and restaurants will be closed and transport options to them are minimal.
-If you do want to spend time on an island you’re best choosing those in the South such as Crete or Rhodes although they too can get cold.
+If you do want to spend time on an island you’re best choosing those in the South such as Crete or Rhodes although they too can get cold, especially in the mountains.

-Most people don’t realise that Greece does have a ski season and there is good snowfall in the ski fields in the North.
-There are a number of small cozy hotels in the mountains and it’s a beautiful time to see the monasteries of Meteora with the snow on their roofs.
+There are a number of small cosy hotels in the mountains and it’s a beautiful time to see the monasteries of Meteora with the snow on their roofs.

 Pros of Winter in Greece